kongware/ftor/README.md

 * they lead to more readable code, since types are always explicit
 * they avoid confusing `Function.prototype.bind` and `this` constructs

 Please note that there are sometimes several type classes for a type and as a result of this several type representatives.
-However, since type reps are just plain old Javascript `Object`s it is easy to merge them, so that they meet the corresponding requirements.
+However, since type reps are just plain old Javascript `Object`s it is easy to merge them in-place while passing them to a function, so that they meet the corresponding requirements.

 ## Immutability